"Del Pezzo surfaces as Springer fibres for exceptional groups"

+However, we have no suggestion for a similarly direct construction of the groups from the del Pezzo surfaces that would bypass consideration of the root data.

+The title of this paper refers to our presentation of these results as an extension of the construction and theorems due to Brieskorn, Grothendieck, Slodowy and Springer (BGSS) and described in detail in [Sl] that, in good characteristics, reveal the deformations and simultaneous resolution of du Val singularities (= rational double points = simple singularities = Kleinian singularities) of type $A,D$ or $E$ inside the corresponding split simply connected simple algebraic group.
+In turn, this provides a characterization of du Val singularities.
+Of course, there are many others.
+One, that we shall use, is that a surface singularity is du Val if and only if its monodromy group, acting on the vanishing cohomology, is the relevant Weyl group.

+Our results lead, as a by-product, to an identification of the unipotent singularity of $E_8$ in bad characteristics (that is, $2,3$ and $5$).
+This is done in section \ref{weird}.
+The proof depends upon specializing $\sE$ to a uniformizable elliptic curve $E$ over a complete algebraically closed field of characteristic $p$.
+The picture is that the curve $E$ acts as a vector to carry some of the geometry of the group into a del Pezzo surface $S$ with a singularity isomorphic to the unipotent singularity, and we can then exploit the fact that the defining equations of such a surface are so simple that classification of the unipotent singularities becomes very easy and quick.
+Moreover, this leads to an embedding of the group-theoretical description of the deformations and resolutions of du Val singularities into their description in terms of del Pezzo surfaces, as expounded in [SSS].

+This is, perhaps, some slight evidence supporting a view that our results tell us something about the group, and that further information about the group is to be found in higher codimension in suitable relative compactifications of $\tsG^{ss}_{\sE}$.

+In the rest of this introduction we give a more detailed survey of our results.

+From the viewpoint of the geometry of algebraic surfaces and their degenerations the extension referred to above consists of showing that {\emph{simultaneous log resolutions}}, which are defined in the next paragraph, of simply elliptic singularities of degrees $d=1,2,3$ or $4$, which were first observed in the context of type II degenerations of K3 surfaces, although inspired by work of Brieskorn [B] and Looijenga [L], also have realizations in terms of simple algebraic groups.
+Here, only exceptional groups of type $E_{9-d}$ can, and do, occur.

-Now consider toroidal compactifications $M^{tor}$ of $M$.
-There are many such, but over the finite part of the $j$-line they coincide, and we denote their common value by $M^{tor, 0}$, a partial compactification of $M$.
-Its boundary is an irreducible divisor $\d$ and [Fr] the modular interpretation of $M$ extends to $M^{tor, 0}$ in such a way that $\d$ is the coarse moduli space of type $II$ degenerate $K3$ surfaces with a $T_{2,3,7}$ configuration: by definition, these are reducible surfaces of the form $D_0\cup \bD_1$, where $\bD_1$ is a del Pezzo surface of degree $1$, $D_0$ is a rational surface with a $T_{2,3,7}$ configuration disjoint from $\bD_1$ and $D_0$ and $\bD_1$ meet transversely along an elliptic curve that is anti-canonical and ample on $\bD_1$.
-Here, a \emph{del Pezzo surface} is a surface $S$ whose anti-canonical divisor class is ample and that has at worst du Val singularities; a \emph{weak del Pezzo surface} is smooth and its anti-canonical class is ample modulo finitely many $(-2)$-curves.
-That is, a weak del Pezzo surface is the minimal resolution of a del Pezzo surface.
+We define a \emph{del Pezzo surface} to be a surface $S$ whose anti-canonical divisor class is ample and that has at worst du Val singularities; a \emph{weak del Pezzo surface} is smooth and its anti-canonical class is ample modulo finitely many $(-2)$-curves.
+That is, a weak del Pezzo surface is the minimal resolution of a del Pezzo surface and a del Pezzo surface is the anticanonical model of a weak del Pezzo surface.